medianetlab/NEF_emulator/README.md

  - your NetApp will be able to connect to the NEF_emulator at `http://backend`
  - the NEF_emulator will be able to connect to your NetApp at `http://your_netapp_container_name:9999`
  - ⚠ make sure you use the container ports directly, not the `published` ones
+ - ⚠ make sure you first `docker-compose up` the NEF_emulator and then `attach` your NetApp container

 ```
 ┌───────────────────────────────────────────────────────────────┐